tadjh/chatjack/README.md

 - TODO Add hand owner next to scores
 - TODO Add action timer top left corner
 - TODO show chat actions on the opposite side of the scores "!hit or !stand", hide when no longer chat's turn
-- TODO Consider removing Player array since this will always be single player

 ## Quality of life